Self-Employed Dental and Vision Insurance

 Being self-employed means that you’re accustomed to organizing a lot yourself.
 You probably enjoy the added freedom and flexibility of working independent of others, but sometimes that also leads to tougher decisions and added responsibility.
-Don’t make the choice between vision and dental insurance ‘either/or’, instead learn how to make both plans, well, a part of your own.
+Don’t make the choice between dental insurance and vision insurance, instead learn how to make both plans your own with individual insurance options.

 A typical dental insurance plan is structured as a 100-80-50 plan.

 - 100% of the costs associated with preventative procedures will be covered.
 Normally, that includes regular check-ups, cleanings, and x-rays.

 - 80% of the costs of basic procedures like fillings and root canals are covered.